Misdiagnosis of Breast Cancer

 Lanyon Bowdler is a specialist firm of Medical Negligence Solicitors with years of experience supporting clients in cancer negligence claims, including those involving brain cancer misdiagnosis.
 Our expertise in this field is recognised by national organisations, peers, and clients across the UK.

-The Medical Negligence Team is recognised in Tier One for the West Midlands in the 2024 edition of The Legal 500, which states ‘The ‘approachable and collaborative individuals’ at Lanyon Bowdler are praised for the ‘time given to the client to offer reassurance and explanations.
-It has a vast array of experience in cases involving catastrophic injuries (including birth, brain and spinal injuries, amputations and fatal claims)’.
+The Medical Negligence Team is recognised in Tier 1 for the West Midlands in the 2025 edition of the Legal 500, which states ‘The ‘efficient and pragmatic’ team at Lanyon Bowdler adopts a ’truly personal approach’ when dealing with cases involving birth, brain and fatal claims.
+It also frequently handles high-value cases relating to amputations and spinal injuries’.

-Chambers UK 2024 rank the department in Band One for the Midlands and states ‘an impressive practice group with a growing presence across the West Midlands.
+Chambers UK 2025 rank the department in Band 1 for the Midlands and states ‘Lanyon Bowdler Solicitors has an impressive practice group with a growing presence across the West Midlands.
 The team offers specialist advice across the full gamut of clinical negligence mandates, with particular experience in cases of surgical error, delayed diagnosis and failure to supervise those at risk of suicide.
 The firm is additionally skilled in cases relating to post-surgical negligence, brain injury and fatal claims.’

 Listen here to Beth Heath and a former colleague from the Clinical Negligence team talk about the delay in diagnosis of Cancer, using fictitious, but typical cases to illustrate the challenges people are facing.